carolinafrederico/SBA319/readMe.md

-├── controllers/          # Business logic for each model (User, Post, Comment) ├── models/               # Mongoose schemas for each entity ├── routes/               # Express routes grouped by resource ├── database/             # MongoDB connection setup ├── seedData.js           # Script to seed the database with sample data ├── server.js             # Entry point that configures Express and middleware ├── aboutMe.md            # You are here!
+├── controllers/          # Business logic for each model (User, Post, Comment) ├── models/               # Mongoose schemas for each entity ├── routes/               # Express routes grouped by resource ├── db/                   # MongoDB connection setup ├── public/               # Home page view
+├── seedData.js           # Script to seed the database with sample data ├── server.js             # Entry point that configures Express and middleware ├── aboutMe.md            # You are here!